General

 Sellers who under-package, under-insure, or fail to document their packaging process accept the risk of an unfavorable dispute outcome in the event of damage.

 Bids are binding.
-A bidder who wins and fails to complete payment may have their member account suspended and may be blocked from future participation on the platform.
-The seller will be contacted about next steps, which may include re-listing or alternative resolution depending on circumstances.
+The 5% buyer's fee is collected at close and is not refunded regardless of whether the remaining balance is paid.
+A bidder who wins and fails to complete the final payment may have their member account suspended and may be blocked from future participation on the platform.

 Selection Standards